 Hydraulic system.

-The hydraulic system develops a maximum of 6hp Please consult the manufacturer if you wish to drive anything other than a conventional diaphragm sprayer pump or Vicon, Lely Centreliner or Amazone twin disc fertiliser spreaders.
+The standard hydraulic system develops a maximum of 6hp (at the PTO) Please consult the manufacturer if you wish to drive anything other than a conventional diaphragm sprayer pump or Vicon, Lely Centreliner or Amazone twin disc fertiliser spreaders.